YogeshT22/YogeshT22/README.md

 ## 👋 About Me & Focus

-Hi, I'm Yogesh — a tech learner with a background in system administration, now focused on Cloud Computing and DevOps.
+Hi, I'm Yogesh — a tech learner with a hands-on knowledge in system administration, Cloud Computing and DevOps.
 I’m currently working on:

 * Building practical skills in **AWS services** like EC2, S3, Lambda, and RDS etc.
 * Learning **System Design** to architect scalable and reliable systems.
 * Contributing to **open-source** to gain real-world experience and collaborate with others.
 * Applying **Infrastructure as Code**, containerization, and CI/CD concepts in hands-on projects.

-I’m passionate about automation, continuous learning, and simplifying complex systems.
+I’m passionate about automation, system design, networking architectures and love to continuously learn, and simplifying complex systems to others :)

 ---